flams/emily/README.md

 ####3.0.0 - 27 APR 2014

 * Already version 3.0.0!
-It doesn't change much, but every module has been extracted into it's own module, and Emily just packs them together into a great library, because they work nicely together.
+It doesn't change much, but every module has been extracted into its own module, and Emily just packs them together into a great library, because they work nicely together.
 * It does have breaking changes though, the following, unused tools have been removed:
  - Tools.jsonify which was removing unjsonifiable properties like functions and undefined properties